| Munafo Core Values: MCV13 Cite No Authority Higher Than Your Own |

 Cite No Authority Higher Than Your Own is my way of addressing the point on the Code of Honor that says "Earn and Honor Rank".
 The primary advantages to me of using this core value instead are that it delegates the earning of rank to a separate (and natural or organic) process that comes out as an indirect result of following my other core values, and (more importantly) is applicable in more obvious ways to partnerships, teams and other non-individual entities.

-In organized authority structures (such as the "chain of command" in a western company or similar hierarchical organization) the individual manager is often faced with a situation in which he is passing along the orders of a higher authority.
-Following MCV13 would require him to give a direct order (Submit your status report each Thursday).
+In organized authority structures (such as the "chain of command" in a western company or similar hierarchical organization) the individual manager is often faced with a situation in which they are passing along the orders of a higher authority.
+Following MCV13 would require them to give a direct order (Submit your status report each Thursday).
 The less threatening version (The vice president has told me to tell you that you are expected to submit your status report each Thursday) is more accurate but sells out the manager's own authority and thus does not fit MCV13.

-If the recipient of the order does not cooperate or appears resentful, it may be because he is not respecting your authority or it may be that you are abusing your authority.
-Both violate fundamentals of masculinity (see MCV01 and Code of Honor).
+If the recipient of the order does not cooperate or appears resentful, it may be because they are not respecting your authority — or it may be that you are abusing your authority.

 In order to determine which is the case, consider the following (fairly representative) definition of bullying 1 2: